-Informational meetings will be held the week of August 14 to allow your student to learn more about the activity before registering.
+Informational meetings will be held the week of January 15 to allow your student to learn more about the activity before registering.
 These will take place at the same time as the activity itself.
-Registration takes place in the Payment Portal.
+Registration takes place in the Payment Portal beginning January 15.
+Study Club will open on Monday, January 8 so students can be registered for Wednesday, January 10.
+There are no refunds – please make sure the club you register for is one you want to attend and works with your schedule.

-- ECs are semester based, meaning your registration is good through December.
-Registration for S2 will open up in early December at which point you can decide to join the same EC, try a new one, or stop at that time.
+• ECs are semester based, meaning your registration is good through each semester.
+Registration for S2 will open up in early January at which point you can decide to join the same EC, try a new one, or stop at that time.
 If you do not sign up for anything now, you can join for S2 when that registration opens.

 Archery